nyclogan/pypong/README.md

 # pypong
-pypong is my first attempt at writing a pong game in python. pypong uses sys, pygame, random, and time imports.
+pypong is my first attempt at writing a pong game in python. pypong uses pygame, random, and time imports.
 Base code is built off of the realpython.com pygame tutorial.
 Some code lines have not been changed.

 ###Controls